The Rural Inca Trail Experience

 Please pay attention to where you leave your things and remember to take everything once you leave our transport, tents or restaurants.
 You’re the only one responsible for your objects during the tour.

-"Ancascocha Trek & Inca Trail" can leave any day of the week, from March through January.
+"Ancascocha Trek & Inca Trail Short" can leave any day of the week, from March through January.
 We don’t operate this itinerary in February because of the rainy season & maintenance of the route.

 Group Price: US$ 850.00 per person.